loganwoudstra/netflix-index/README.md

+## Purchasing Power Parity
+Purchasing Power Parity (PPP) is economic theory explaining why the price of same product differs across different countries.
+Through indexes like The Big Mac Index, people compare the prices of a product around the world to determine the PPP of different currenices.

 ## Netflix
 Netflix is the most popular streaming service in the world, having over 222 million subscribers in 190 different countries.
 This wide-spread popularity is what makes a standard Netflix subscription the perfect product to base a purchasing power parity index on.
 Since the prices differ greatly between countries for the exact same product, we are able to determine the true exchange rate for different currencies.